 What do you use to protect your workbench while soldering or while disassembling electronics?
 A silicon pad, or also called a soldering mat is a great solution.
-In this article we’re going to review two different soldering mats that you might want yo use in your desk.
+In this article, we’re going to review two different soldering mats that you might want to use on your desk.

 Soldering Mats Review

 The mats we’ll review here were kindly sent to review from Banggood.
 Here are the mats:

 The first soldering mat, we’ll review is the magnetic heat resistant soldering mat (see figure below).

 It is available in several colors: grey, blue, dark blue, and yellow and it is made out of silicone.
 We’ve got our in grey.

 The mat dimensions are 40 cm x 30 cm (15.7 inch x 11.8 inch) with 3 mm (0.1 inch) thickness.
 This makes it perfect to fit in any workbench but with a considerable working area.

 It comes with several divisions with different sizes to separate components, organize bolts and screws, and other parts and tools.
 It comes with 1 big division, 3 medium-size divisions, 8 small-size divisions and 56 tinny divisions.
 There are numbers on the tiny divisions, which is useful to track of all your components.

 The divisions have a thin magnetic layer at the back to attract the magnetic components to the mat, so even if you move the mat, the components stay in place.

 The magnet is not very strong, but it does the job: it holds small screws in place when bending and moving the mat.